How Many Chapters Are In The Hobbit

 Chapter 12: "Inside Information"

 Bilbo enters the dragon's lair and speaks with Smaug, gathering information about the dragon's weaknesses.
 Smaug becomes enraged and flies to Lake-town to seek revenge.
-This chapter is a pivotal moment as Bilbo confronts the dragon and sets the stage for the dragon's demise.
+This chapter is a central moment as Bilbo confronts the dragon and sets the stage for the dragon's demise.

 Chapter 13: "Not at Home"